-A Sponsorship Licence (also known as a Sponsor Licence or a UK Sponsor Licence) (was formerly known as Tier 2 Sponsor Licence) is official permission granted by the UK Home Office to employers who want to hire skilled workers from outside the UK, including from the EU.
+A Sponsorship Licence (also known as a Sponsor Licence or a UK Sponsor Licence) is official permission granted by the UK Home Office to employers who want to hire skilled workers from outside the UK, including from the EU.
 With this licence, a business becomes an approved sponsor and can issue Certificates of Sponsorship (CoS) to eligible foreign workers.
 These workers can then apply for a Skilled Worker Visa or other work routes.

 Multinational companies hiring skilled global talent